Coming home: Boise State hires Andy Avalos as head coach

 The hiring of Avalos continues Boise State’s trend of keeping the job running the program within the Broncos family.
 Boise State has hired either an assistant within the program or a former player to run the show dating back to Dirk Koetter taking over in 1998.

 Avalos played for the Broncos from 2001-05 and later returned as a defensive assistant and took over as defensive coordinator in 2016.
-For the past two seasons, Avalos has been the defensive coordinator at Oregon.
+For the past two seasons, he has been the defensive coordinator at Oregon.

+“This is a dream come true, and a very humbling opportunity for myself and my family to be back in this program,” Avalos said in a statement.
+“I’m excited to get back around the players I have missed the last two years, and to provide an elite experience for all the young men in the Boise State football program.”

+The Broncos job seemed to come down to which former Boise State connection would end up in charge — former quarterback Kellen Moore, Montana State coach Jeff Choate or Avalos.
+Moore has always seemed destined to be a head coach, but he withdrew from the process after signing a new contract to remain the offensive coordinator of the Dallas Cowboys.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25